thejps92/is601-module4-assignment/README.md

 Create and activate a virtual environment, then install dependencies:

-> [!NOTE]
-> The following commands are for **Windows PowerShell.** On macOS or Linux, the commands to activate the virtual environment may differ.

 ```bash
 python -m venv venv
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
 venv\Scripts\Activate.ps1
 pip install -r requirements.txt
 ```

+> [!NOTE]
+> The previous commands are for **Windows PowerShell.** On macOS or Linux, the commands to activate the virtual environment may differ.

 ## Running the Calculator